- What is CropX?

 Please visit CropX Help Center.

-- I have installed a sensor, but SKYFLD APP shows “No data”.
+- I have installed a sensor, but SKYFLD shows “No data”.

 First, make sure you have registered to CropX and completed the configuration in the CropX app.
-Sensors are not directly connected with SKYFLD APP.
+Sensors are not directly connected with SKYFLD.

-If you see readings in CropX but SKYLFD APP shows “No data”, please contact our support if the readings do not appear in SKYLFD APP after several hours.
+If you see readings in CropX but SKYLFD shows “No data”, refresh the page.
+Please contact our support if the readings do not appear in SKYLFD after several hours.

 - I connected with the CropX account but can't see all my sensors.

 Please send us the missing sensors' serial numbers so we can add them manually.